-- Availability: Standardized CPUE series have not yet been developed for black marlin.
-Nominal CPUE series are available for some industrial longline fisheries, although catches are likely to be incomplete (as catches of nontarget species are not always recorded in logbooks). - No catch-and-effort data are available from sports fisheries, other than for partial data from the sports fisheries of Kenya; likewise no data are available for other artisanal fisheries (gillnet fisheries of Iran, Indonesia and Pakistan).
-Unreliable data from gillnet/longlines of Sri Lanka) or other industrial fisheries (NEI longliners and all purse seiners). - Main CPUE series available: Japanese and Taiwan, China longline fleet (Appendix I).
+- Availability: Standardized CPUE series have been developed for Japanese and Taiwanese fleets.
+Nominal CPUE series are available for some industrial longline fisheries, although catches are likely to be incomplete (as catches of non-target species are not always recorded in logbooks). - No catch-and-effort data are available from sports fisheries, other than for partial data from the sports fisheries of Kenya; likewise no data are available for other artisanal fisheries (gillnet fisheries of Iran, Indonesia and Pakistan).
+Unreliable data from offshore fisheries of Sri Lanka or other industrial fisheries (NEI longliners and all purse seiners). - Main CPUE series available: Japanese and Taiwan, China longline fleet (Appendix I).